-The following items were removed from the initial budget and are not included in the proposed budget.
+The following items were removed from the initial budget and are not included in the adopted budget.
 The City Council budget achieved the reductions requirement as requested by the Budget Committee.
 Significant changes are as follows (this is not an exhaustive list):

-- 1. \$5,350 Removal of City-issued cell phone cost.
+- 1. \$5,350 Removal of proposed City-issued cell phone cost.
 This will require the continued use of personal cell phones for Councilmembers as well as affidavits from Councilmembers for any Public Records Act Requests (PRAs) - 2. \$2,150 Elimination of some subscriptions due to budget challenges: Cittaslow International, Sonoma County GoLocal Cooperative, North Bay Business Journal were recommended for suspension.
-City staff has reached out to Cittaslow International to see if there would be any detriment to suspension of these dues.

-- As of the writing of this report a response has not been provided. - 3. \$2,800 Proposed reduction for the STEP newsletter to be posted on the City website but not distributed through the City utility billing as it is currently as well as the yearly postcard be an electronic card on the website that can be filled out online and then emailed to the volunteer for a recap of what has been submitted.
-The volunteer has submitted emails to the City Council advocating for the continuation of the STEP newsletter in its current format. - 4. \$10,925 Reduction in conferences.
-It is proposed that only two Councilmembers be authorized to attend the two annual conferences.
-This would require that the Council determine in advance which Councilmembers would attend the two scheduled conferences.
-If there are additional conferences/meetings not budgeted for, it would require that the Council discuss attendance through the agenda process. - 5. \$2,500 Suspend the annual Council initiatives.
+- 3. \$2,800 Proposed reduction for the STEP newsletter to be posted on the City website but not distributed through the City utility billing as it is currently as well as the yearly postcard be an electronic card on the website that can be filled out online and then emailed to the volunteer for a recap of what has been submitted.
+STEP newsletter will have one last printed version to be placed in the July's water billing and be suspended going forward. - 4. \$10,500 Reduction in conferences.
+Bi-monthly meeting of Mayors & Councilmember has been budgeted along with minor travel mileage reimbursement. - 5. \$2,500 Suspend the annual Council initiatives.
 This fund was allocated for each Councilmember to have \$500 to be allocated to an organization of their choice.
-It is recommended this program be suspended or permanently removed. - 6. \$103,400 Reduction in funding of community benefit grant.
-The budget committee reviewed \$106,400 in requests for funding from organizations to help support their programs.
-It was found that in error one organization was not 501C3 and should not have been funded in the past and were removed from this year's discussion.
-It is proposed that the remainder of the requestors receive \$500 in light of this year's City budget situation.
-The resulting total allocated in the proposed budget for community benefit grants is \$3,000. - 7. \$15,000 Reduction in sponsorship grant support.
+It is recommended this program be suspended or permanently removed. - 6. \$106,400 Suspended in funding of community benefit grant. - 7. \$15,000 Reduction in sponsorship grant support.
 It was recommended that the sponsorship program be suspended or permanently removed as each request can be reviewed on a case by case basis. - 8. \$7,500 Reduction in shuttle fare subsidy.
-This amount was reduced based upon ridership invoices from Sonoma County transit.
-This reduction leaves \$7,500 for the shuttle fare subsidy.
 To the extent this allocation proves insufficient to cover actual ridership, additional funding could be considered by the Council at Mid-Year Budget review.